You are here

 Student Complaint Process for Online and Hybrid Course Participants

 For students who have a complaint or concern regarding an online course or hybrid instruction issue, the student should follow the institutional protocol of contacting the instructor, the academic unit head, and the university, in that order.
-For broader online and hybrid course complaints that are not directly tied to a specific problem in a specific course, the student should contact Dr. Bill Backlin, provost, for resolution.
+For broader online and hybrid course complaints that are not directly tied to a specific problem in a specific course, the student should contact Dr. Damon Kraft, Interim Provost, for resolution.